patriciskevi/spel_kollen/README.md

 # spel_kollen
- project that will keep track of our group's betting's
+app project that will keep track of our group's betting's